perlwasm/Wasm/README.md

 (see [Wasm::Func](https://metacpan.org/pod/Wasm::Func) for details).
 WebAssembly global variables can be imported into Perl using tied scalars (see [Wasm::Global](https://metacpan.org/pod/Wasm::Global) for details).
 WebAssembly linear memory can be queried and manipulated by Perl (see [Wasm::Memory](https://metacpan.org/pod/Wasm::Memory) for details).
+Perl can throw or catch traps into or out of WebAssembly (see [Wasm::Trap](https://metacpan.org/pod/Wasm::Trap) for details).
 WebAssembly can optionally be loaded directly by Perl without writing any Perl wrappers at all (see [Wasm::Hook](https://metacpan.org/pod/Wasm::Hook) for details).

 The example above shows WebAssembly Text (WAT) inlined into the Perl code for readability.
 In most cases you will want to compile your